Mistress and Maid

 Mistress and Maid (Dutch: Dame en dienstbode) is an oil-on-canvas painting produced by Johannes Vermeer c.
 1667.
-It portrays two women, a mistress and her maid, as they look over the mistress' love letter.
+It portrays two women, a mistress and her maid, as they look over the mistress' letter.
 The painting displays Vermeer's preference for yellow and blue, female models, and domestic scenes.
 It is now in the Frick Collection in New York City.

 Artist

 Johannes Vermeer was born in 1632 in Delft, Holland.
 He worked and lived in Delft all his life, although it is possible that he may have done an apprenticeship in another town such as Amsterdam or Utrecht for six years.
 A major stepping point in Vermeer's career was in 1653 when he joined the Guild of Saint Luke as a master and professional painter.
 Vermeer painted at a somewhat leisurely pace, producing two to three paintings a year; there are 35 known to exist today.
 Vermeer is thought to have made use of a camera obscura, which may have influenced the way he often painted highlights as unfocused circles of confusion.
 Vermeer died at a relatively young age, 43, in 1675.
 He suffered most likely from a stroke or stress-induced heart attack.
 The slow rate at which he produced paintings restricted Vermeer from becoming wealthy during his lifetime, and he died in debt.